NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Twinned Defense (Fighter).md

 * * *

 You're always ready to use your off-hand weapon to interfere with attacks against you.
-While you are in this stance, you constantly gain the benefits of the [[Feats/Twin Parry|Twin Parry]] action.
+While you are in this stance, you constantly gain the benefits of the [[Twin Parry|Twin Parry]] action.

 *Source: Pathfinder Player Core*
 *ORC*